-If you have private networking enabled in DreamCompute, you may use it to expose some servers to the internet while limiting access to others on the private network.
+If you have private networking enabled, you may use it to expose some servers to the Internet while limiting access to others on the private network.
 For example, you may want your web server exposed on port 80 or 443 while keeping your database access restricted to only the private network.
 One complication of this configuration is how to access your private instances without a floating IP address.
 The answer to that is to use a jump host.

 How it works

-The following example shows a setup of an SSH config file (~/.ssh/config) on a local machine so that it can connect first to a jump host called “jump”.
-Change $username to the default user for your image,
+The following configuration shows an SSH config file (~/.ssh/config) on a local machine so that it can connect first to a jump host called “jump”.
+Change $username to the default user for your image.

 Host jump HostName X.X.X.X #Replace with your Floating IP Address User $username IdentityFile ~/.ssh/id_rsa.pub